SERIES 5

 How will I receive feedback on my track?

-You will receive personalised feedback from me and our like-minded producer community at each step of the track writing process through our Discord.
+You will receive personalised feedback from Future Engineers and otther producers in the community at each step of the track writing process through Discord.

-You can request detialed feedback from me via email or Zoom.
+You can also request more detialed feedback from Future Engineers via email.

 You will also have the opportunity to provide feedback to others, ensuring that you all learn and grow together, and push through any technical challenges or creative blocks.